-(1) Pursuant to Rule 416 under the Securities Act of 1933, as amended, this registration statement also covers such indeterminate number of shares of common stock as may be required to prevent dilution resulting from stock splits, stock dividends or similar events.
-This number represents the aggregate of 2,000,000 shares underlying additional investment rights issued pursuant to a securities purchase agreement dated November 2, 2005, between SIGA and certain investors thereto.
-In addition, this registration covers any additional indeterminate number of shares of common stock, which may become issuable as a result of anti-dilution provisions of the additional investment rights.

-(2) Estimated solely for the purpose of computing the amount of the registration fee, in accordance with Rule 457(c) under the Securities Act of 1933, as amended.
-The maximum offering price per share is \$1.22, which was the average high and low prices for SIGA's common stock as reported on the NASDAQ Capital Market on March 24, 2006.
+- (1) Pursuant to Rule 416 under the Securities Act of 1933, as amended, this registration statement also covers such indeterminate number of shares of common stock as may be required to prevent dilution resulting from stock splits, stock dividends or similar events.
+This number represents the aggregate of 100,000 shares underlying warrants issued pursuant to a marketing representation agreement dated February 3, 2003, between SIGA and the Four Star Group, as well as 400,000 shares underlying warrants issued pursuant to a marketing representation agreement composed and the Four Star Group, as well as 400,000 shares underlying warrants issued pursuant to a marketing representation agreement renewal dated March 1, 2004, between SIGA and the Four Star Group.
+In addition, this registration covers any additional indeterminate number of shares of common stock, which may become issuable as a result of anti-dilution provisions of the warrants. - (2) Estimated solely for the purpose of computing the amount of the registration fee, in accordance with Rule 457(c) under the Securities Act of 1933, as amended.
+The maximum offering price per share is \$3.31, which was the average high and low prices for SIGA's common stock as reported on the NASDAQ Capital Market on November 30, 2006.